-While the U.S. copyright industries have been sustaining millions of dollars in losses in Kazakhstan (for example, \$61 million by the software industry alone according to preliminary 2006 figures), the country received GSP trade benefits of over \$473.1 million in the first 11 months of 2006 (a 154.6% increase from 2005, when it received \$185.8 million).
-In April 2006, as a result of improvements in Kazakhstan's IPR legal regime, the U.S. Government concluded its GSP review.
+While the U.S. copyright industries have been sustaining millions of dollars in losses in Kazakhstan, the country received GSP trade benefits of over \$483.1 million in 2006, and \$377.7 million in benefits in the first 11 months of 2007.
+In April 2006, as a result of improvements in Kazakhstan's IPR legal regime, the U.S. Government concluded its GSP review of IIPA's petition of Kazakhstan.
 IIPA asks the U.S. Government to continue to closely monitor Kazakhstan's GSP obligations vis-à-vis its IPR legal and enforcement regime.

 IIPA suggests that police and administrative activity can, if used correctly, be a very positive first step.
 IIPA recommends that stepped-up seizure and confiscation of illegal copyright materials should be undertaken, as well as the closure of shops and businesses conducting illegal business using the licensing law.
-In the last year (2004) in which IIPA was presented with enforcement statistics by the Government of Kazakhstan, only about 140,000 copies of illegal copyrighted material were seized.

 There are two known optical disc production facilities reported in Kazakhstan at present (the latter opened in August 2005).
 Each of the two plants has a single production line; the total plant capacity of the two plants is 11.6 million discs per year.
-Both plants now have IFPI-issued SID codes (August 2002; August 2005) and have provided exemplars (examples) of discs manufactured at the plants to be used for forensics evidence.
+Both plants now have IFPI-issued SID (source identification) codes (August 2002; August 2005) and have provided exemplars (examples) of discs manufactured at the plants to be used for forensics evidence.
 To date, there is no forensic evidence of illegal production at either optical disc plant.
 Still, IIPA recommends the adoption of optical disc regulations to properly monitor the production and distribution of material and equipment at these and any future plants, including tying illegal commercial production to criminal penalties.
 The absence of such a system, the lack of overall strong enforcement, and the infrastructure in Kazakhstan, are an invitation for plants and organized crime syndicates to move their operations into Kazakhstan from neighboring countries, such as Russia.